Laminas: Installation

 Officially supported install method is via Composer package manager.

 Laminas provides meta-package that includes 61 component but recommended way is to install required framework components individually.
 Composer will resolve and install all additional dependencies.

-For instance, if you need MVC package, you can install with the following command:$ composer require zendframework/zend-mvcFull list of components is available in Zend Framework documentation.
+For instance, if you need MVC package, you can install with the following command:$ composer require laminas/laminas-mvcFull list of components is available in Laminas Framework documentation.

 Anatomy of the framework

 Laminas follows configuration-over-convention approach and does not impose any particular application structure.
 Skeleton applications for zend-mvc and zend-expressive are available and provide everything necessary to run applications and to serve as a good starting point.

 Sponsor and partners

 Zend Technologies, co-founded by PHP core contributors Andi Gutmans and Zeev Suraski, was the original corporate sponsor of Zend Framework.
 Technology partners include IBM, Google, Microsoft, Adobe Systems, and StrikeIron.